-The liquidity risk management policy is decided by the top level body of the organizational area responsible for Asset and Liability Management ("ALM"), the Assets and Liabilities Committee (ALCO), which is presided by the Chairman of the Executive Committee and includes the members of the Executive Committee responsible for the Financial, Treasury, Commercial, Marketing and International Areas.
-The ALCO Committee meets monthly and analyses balance sheet risks and decides the strategic options.
+The liquidity risk management policy is decided by the top level body of the organizational area responsible for Asset and Liabilities Management ("ALM"), the Assets and Liabilities Committee (ALCO), which is presided by the Chairman of the Executive Committee of the Bank and includes the members of the Executive Committee responsible for the Financial, Treasury, Commercial, Marketing and International Areas.
+The Committee meets monthly and in same analyses balance sheet risks and decides the strategic options.